How Has the Bay’s Filipino Food Scene Changed

 Instructions:

 Soak the rice noodles in a massive dish or casserole pan.
-In a medium-length wok, saute the garlic and onion in high heat.
-Add the beef and bird, then permit to prepare dinner for two minutes.
+In a medium-length wok, saute the garlic and onion on high heat.
+Add the beef and bird, then permit dinner preparation for two minutes.
 Add water, then simmer for 10 minutes.
-Add in the carrots, cabbage, and celery and simmer for 3-4 mins, stirring.
-During the last few minutes, upload the shrimp.
-Remove all the ingredients within the pot except for the liquid and set them aside.
+Add the carrots, cabbage, and celery and simmer for 3-4 minutes, stirring.
+During the last few minutes, add the shrimp.
+Remove all the ingredients in the pot except the liquid and set them aside.

 Share